WFL v2 now shipping. Features for v2 are unchanged from v1, but v2 has upgraded hardware to permit new features in future firmware updates.

 We’re delighted to announce the launch of a data logger for all Davis Vue and VP2/Envoy consoles that interfaces to PCs & other computers via your WiFi network and also uploads directly to Internet weather networks.

-Availability: A limited first batch of these WiFi loggers is now in stock – first come, first served!
+Availability: These loggers are a stock item.
 UK orders can be placed on our secure online shop.
 We can ship to Europe and worldwide (except N America) – please email us for a prompt Paypal quotation to include shipping.
-Quantity discounts (min 10 units) will be available in future – please enquire.
+Quantity discounts (min 5 units) are available – please enquire.

-The WiFi logger (WFL) completely replaces the standard Davis logger and is compatible with all consoles running firmware v1.9 or later**.
+The WiFi logger (WFL) is small (40x25mm) and completely replaces the standard Davis logger.
+It is compatible with all Vue and VP2/Envoy consoles running firmware v1.9 or later**.
 The WFL logger fits into the console socket in a similar way to the standard logger and occupies much the same space – ie it is fully contained within the standard console case.
 Please note that the WFL connects only via WiFi – there is no provision for a cabled data connection.

-**If your console still has older firmware then updates are downloadable from the support section of the Davis website.
+**If your console still has older firmware (from Nov 2005 on) then updates are downloadable from the support section of the Davis website.

 A key benefit with the WFL is that the console no longer needs to be close to either computer or router – the only requirement is reasonable WiFi reception at the console location.